-OVERVIEW: The Bay & Paul Foundations is committed to arts and humanities, education, and the environment as matters of “social compact” and as “agents of change.”
+OVERVIEW: The Bay & Paul Foundations funds arts and humanities, education, and the environment as matters of “social compact” and as “agents of change.”

-IP TAKE: Education is a primary focus of this foundation, including a specific focus on arts education—that even more specifically addresses the visual arts as a primary interest, with two potential funding streams.
-Regardless of the grantmaking pot, The Bay & Paul Foundations frame its funding as supporting a social movement and expects your proposal to demonstrate both program rigor and a vision for "contributing to civil society."
+IP TAKE: The foundation prioritizes education—including arts education, with visual arts first and foremost, with two potential funding streams.
+Regardless of the funding area, The Bay & Paul Foundations frames its funding as support for social movements and expects grant seekers’ proposals to demonstrate both program rigor and a vision for "contributing to civil society."

 Through its Arts & Humanities Education sector, Bay & Paul focuses more on applied visual arts, though still filtered through an education lens.
-What is promising for your visual arts program here is that the foundation distinguishes itself from other arts education funders by stressing its interest in adults as well as youth.
-That means more opportunities and more flexibility for how you can synergize with arts education, which really is more closely related to arts engagement for this funder.
-In fact, The Bay & Paul Foundations also emphasize that while your program can take place in a classroom setting, it’s more interesting to them if it doesn’t.
-The foundation encourages you to think outside the box thinking and favors “initiatives that engage the broader community to help youth and adults acquire powerful expressive literacies and cross-cultural intelligences.”
+What is promising for visual arts programs here is that the foundation distinguishes itself from other arts education funders by stressing its interest in adults as well as youth.
+That means more opportunities and more flexibility for how to synergize with arts education, which really is more closely related to arts engagement for this funder.
+In fact, The Bay & Paul Foundations also emphasizes that while a program can take place in a classroom setting, it is more interesting to them if it does not.
+The foundation encourages outside the box thinking and favors “initiatives that engage the broader community to help youth and adults acquire powerful expressive literacies and cross-cultural intelligences.”

-Across all giving sectors, other key words reinforcing this foundation’s view of its granting as social movement are found in its values statement: Courage, patience, humility, listening, understanding, collaboration, opportunities.
+Across all funding areas, other key words reinforcing this foundation’s view of its grantmaking as social movement are found in its values statement: Courage, patience, humility, listening, understanding, collaboration, opportunities.

-For visual arts programs, recent grants have gone to the Peabody Essex Museum ($10,000) in Salem, MA, and the Shelburne Museum ($5,000) in Shelburne, VT, through the Educational Applications of Cultural Collections funding stream.
+For visual arts programs, past grants supported the Peabody Essex Museum ($10,000) in Salem, MA, and the Shelburne Museum ($5,000) in Shelburne, VT, through the Educational Applications of Cultural Collections funding stream.

-For the foundation's Arts & Humanities Education giving, it states a strong preference for the New York City area, though this is not an absolute.
-(For the record, Vermont is another geographic focus for this funder, though it’s not formally stated.)
+For the foundation's Arts & Humanities Education grantmaking, it states a strong preference for the New York City area, though this is not an absolute.
+(For the record, Vermont is another geographic focus for this funder, though it is not formally stated.)
 The foundation has an open, online LOI process.
 Biannual deadlines vary; check the website for upcoming dates.